ferdynice/helloworld-war/README.md

 - Jetty embedded server for running directly in Eclipe

-It should work with Java 6, 7 and upwards. and it doesn't contain any dependendency injection specific frameworks, such as Spring or Guice.
+It should work with Java 6, 7 and upwards.
+It doesn't contain any dependendency injection specific frameworks, such as Spring or Guice.
 (Although you can add this easily).

 The nature is an Eclipse project,